Radu-Raicea/Charlie/README.md

 # Charlie
 Charlie is a Slack bot that gets weather updates.
-It uses the Dark Sky API (free 1,000 calls per day).
-It also uses the Stanford CoreNLP's Temporal Tagger (SUTime) to process time queries.
+It uses the Dark Sky API (free 1,000 calls per day) for retrieving weather forecasts.
+It uses the Stanford CoreNLP's Temporal Tagger (SUTime) to process time queries.
 CoreNLP is developed in Java, so a Python port is used here.
+NLTK is used to for non-temporal NLP.
+It uses Google's Geocoding API to transform locations into coordinates (free 2,500 calls per day).

 ## Instructions
 Install the packages
 ```
-sudo pip install requests slackclient sutime dateutil
+sudo pip install requests slackclient sutime dateutil geopy nltk
 ```

 Download Java SE (JDK)